wsylliac/Crowdfunding_ETL/README.md

 1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD Links to an external site..
 2. Use the information from the ERD to create a table schema for each CSV file.

    **Note**: Remember to specify the data types, primary keys, foreign keys, and other constraints.

-3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+4. Save the database schema as a Postgres file named **crowdfunding_db_schema.sql**, and save it to your GitHub repository.
-4. Create a new Postgres database, named crowdfunding_db.
+5. Create a new Postgres database, named **crowdfunding_db**.
-5. Using the database schema, create the tables in the correct order to handle the foreign keys.
+6. Using the database schema, create the tables in the correct order to handle the foreign keys.
-6. Verify the table creation by running a **SELECT** statement for each table.
+7. Verify the table creation by running a **SELECT** statement for each table.
-7. Import each CSV file into its corresponding SQL table.
+8. Import each CSV file into its corresponding SQL table.
-8. Verify that each table has the correct data by running a **SELECT** statement for each.
+9. Verify that each table has the correct data by running a **SELECT** statement for each.

 ### Hints